 As for USDA loan pre-approval, below we have listed some important factors:

-- USDA credit score qualifications: 620 and above credit score is required by most lenders.
-Additional requirements may apply in for any home buyers that have had past credit hardships like a bankruptcy, short sale, foreclosure, etc
+- USDA credit score qualifications: 620 and above credit score is required by most lenders when financing 100%.
+Additional requirements may apply for any home buyers that have had past credit hardships like bankruptcy, short sale, foreclosure, etc

 |USDA Direct Loan||502 Guaranteed Loan (most buyers)|